Recognizing Different Types of Numbers

 - Natural and Whole Numbers.
 Natural numbers are the counting numbers, or the numbers that we use to count: 1, 2, 3, 4, 5, etc. Remember the Count from Sesame Street?
 One natural number, ah-ah-ah.
 Two natural numbers, ah-ah-ah.
 That guy sure knew his counting numbers.

 Whole numbers are the same as natural numbers, but with the addition of zero.
 It just got sad watching zero hanging his head while sitting on the bench all day long, so whole numbers invited him to get into the game.
 Good for zero.
 You get ‘em, tiger.

 The set of integers consist of all whole numbers, plus all their negative reflections.
 Zero is an integer, although he’s the only one without a reflection.
 (Probably a vampire.)

 - Rational Numbers.
-This is any number than can be written as the quotient of two integers, otherwise known as a fraction.
-This includes every integer, because every integer can be written as x/1. -34,823/4?
+This is any number that can be written as the quotient of two integers, otherwise known as a fraction.
+This includes every integer, because every integer can be written as x/1.
+How about -34,823/4?
 Looks weird, but it's totally rational.

 - Irrational Numbers.
 As the name suggests, these buggers can be unpleasant to deal with.
-They cannot be expressed as a fraction, but instead are generally represented by a symbol so we have something to call them. π and are a couple of famous irrational numbers.
+They can't be expressed as a fraction, but instead are generally represented by a symbol so we have something to call them.
+For example, π and are a couple of famous irrational numbers.
 We’ll try to get you their autographs, but please understand that they’re very busy.

 - Real Numbers.
 Gather up all your rational and irrational numbers, and you’ve got your set of real numbers.
 Basically, it’s every number that isn’t in the set of...